Mentoring

 Rob’s Training and Background

 Rob completed his basic and domestic mediation training at the S.J.
 Quinney College of Law (University of Utah), where he was also a member of the school’s competition negotiation & mediation team.
-He has been mentored by some of Utah’s top family law mediators and continues to collaborate with mediators and other family professionals across disciplines.
+He has been mentored by some of Utah’s top family law mediators and continues to collaborate with mediators and other family professionals.
 In 2022, he was added to the Utah Courts' list of Master Mediators.
 He is an active member of the AFCC and the Utah Council on Conflict Resolution.

 Video: How to Build a Mediation Practice